My x86 Retro-Computers

 MS-DOS 6 and Win98SE runs fine.

-another Pentium-System
+Pentium-System

 CPU: Intel Pentium 166 MMX